-Cassis holds a market every Friday morning, which is surprisingly good for a small town.
+During a weekend in Cassis, France, you’ll get to catch the Friday morning market, which is surprisingly good for a small town.
 It’s incredibly picturesque in the morning light as you see rows of cheese, meats and olives, stacks of bread, and flowers packed all around the fountain.
 One vendor had Christmas color wheels of cheese, one mixed with basil, and the other tomato.
 The basil cheese was some of the tastiest cheese we’ve ever had!
 This market is generous in the samples they offer, so before breakfast we’d already tried a variety of cheeses, sausages and biscuits.

 We stopped here on our way to hike Les Calanques.
 Because most food is sold by the kilogram (even the bread!), it made it easy to buy just enough for two sandwiches to pack with us on the trip.